"We enjoyed most getting close to the Ladakhi culture."- John Hall

 Visit Hankar Yokma village and the hilltop Umlung Monastery.
 Enjoy spectacular views from the monastery.
 Camp at Thachungtse tonight.

 Approximate hiking time: 5 hours.
 Sleeping elevation: 14,150 ft.

 Climb into a high, narrow valley above Thachungtse.
 Cross pastures to reach Nimaling, one of the most beautiful high valleys of Ladakh, sitting at an elevation of 15,420 ft.
 There, enjoy views of Kangyatse Peak (21,000 ft).
 Settle in for your first of two nights at the highest camp during this trek.

 Approximate hiking time: 5 – 6 hours.
 Sleeping elevation: 15,000 ft.

 A rest day is spent in this good and high alpine campsite with superb views of the surrounding high peaks of the Kang Yatze massif.
 These are the highest peaks in the region and we have a few hiking options available for those who wish (including an ascent to the Kang Yatze Base Camp).
 Return to Nimaling camp.

 A gentle half a day of descent takes us to Shang Sumdo.
-We are descending back into civilization and pass a traditional Himalayan school and farms.
-Here we meet our jeep for a 1.5 hour transfer to Leh.
-On the way we will stop and visit the Hemis monastery.
+As we descend back into civilization, we pass a traditional Himalayan school and farms.
+Here we meet our Jeep for a 1.5-hour transfer to Leh.
+On the way we stop and visit the Hemis monastery.
 Return to our lovely hotel.